tmpfs/rlx/lib/rlx.md

 #### Document Collation

-The default collation logic matches the `LAYOUT` but you may change this behaviour if you are not using attachments and wish to operate on all the documents in a directory with `${opt_flat_yes}` or by setting the rc configuration property `docs.flat` to `true`:
+The default collation matches the `LAYOUT` but you may change this behaviour if you are not using attachments and wish to operate on all the documents in a directory with `${opt_flat_yes}` or by setting the rc configuration property `docs.flat` to `true`:

 ```
 rlx_docs_flat=true \